 We bifurcate and separately account for a detachable warrant as a separate equity instrument.
 The value assigned to the warrants was determined based on a relative fair value allocation between the warrants and related debt.
 The fair value of the warrants was determined using a Monte Carlo valuation and applying a discount for the lack of marketability for the warrants.
-We present the allocated value for the warrants within other reserves in our consolidated balance sheet.
-Refer to Note 19 for additional details.
+We present the allocated value for the warrants within additional paid-in capital in our consolidated balance sheet.
+Refer to Note 10 for additional details.